Brazilian Americans: Education

-The 2000 U.S. census showed that 34.5 percent of Brazilians in the U.S. had completed four or more years of college, while the corresponding number for the general U.S. population is only 24.4 percent.
+The 2000 U.S. census showed that 34.5 percent of Brazilians in the U.S. had completed four or more years of college.
+There's a difference between female and male attainment.
+While 34.7% of men obtained a bachelor's degree or higher, 45.2% of women obtained one. while the corresponding number for the general U.S. population is only 24.4 percent.
 However, although effectively many Brazilian immigrants in the United States are university educated, most of these immigrants fail to get well-qualified jobs and have to get lower-status jobs because the United States doesn't recognize their qualifications and also because many of them do not speak English.